-- (a) Based on requirement, CEM System must have Flow (Velocity) measurement device and direct measurement facilities for O2, CO and CO2 installed - (b) Any dilution extractive system must have $CO_2$ measurement facility at source and measuring point to prove the correctness of the selected dilution ratio.
+- (a) CEM Systems must have Flow (Velocity) measurement device installed - (b) Direct measurement systems for O2or CO2 as prescribed in respective standards shall be installed. - (c) For hazardous waste incinerator and Biomedical waste incinerator O2, CO2, and CO are important parameters to be monitored online. - (d) Any dilution extractive system must have CO2 measurement facility at source and measuring point to prove the correctness of the selected dilution ratio.

-Table 5: Comparative analysis of technologies available for measurement of Particulate matter and Gaseous pollutant
+Table 6: Comparative analysis of technologies available for measurement of Gaseous pollutant